oxen-io/loki-binance-bridge/processing/README.md

 ## Auto Swap

-To get auto swap to work correctly, you will have to modify
+To get auto swap to work correctly, you will have to modify the following in the config file:
 ```
   "dailyLimit": 100,
   "autoRunInterval": 10,
 ```
-in the config file.

 | Field | Description |
 | --- | --- |